 As a service to you, we will bill your primary and secondary insurance providers as long as we have your insurance information on file.
 After your primary insurance provider has paid its amount, your secondary insurance will be billed.

 In order to provide you reliable billing services, it is important that you notify us of changes in your insurance coverage in a timely manner.
-If your insurance information and/or changes are not supplied within the time frame allowing the facility to bill a claim on your behalf, any balance which would have been billed to your insurance may be considered your liability.
+If your insurance information or any changes are not supplied within the time frame allowing the facility to bill a claim on your behalf, the balance may become your liability.

 Do I need to let my insurance company know that I am in the hospital?